-"...[the burnt-offering remains] on the Altar all night until morning, and the fire on the Altar should be kept lit on it."
+"It is the olah-offering [that remains] on the flame, on the Mizbeach, all night until the morning, and the fire of the Mizbeach shall be kept aflame on it."
 (6:2)

 The Altar fire that was kept burning throughout the night was kindled during the day.